Rena Joyce denies 'callous' murder of partner, gives evidence at own trial

 She claims the fatal assault came after an "altercation" and the death was the result of "both" of their actions.

-But the Crown are adamant she "lost the plot" and killed Martin Berry in "a fit of rage" in a moment of "hostility and anger".
+But the Crown is adamant she "lost the plot" and killed Martin Berry in "a fit of rage" in a moment of "hostility and anger".

 Rena Joyce is accused of murdering Berry, 55, at his Main North Rd home on or around December 29, 2020.